 (3) Subsection (2) does not apply to or in relation to a road dedicated and open to public use and fenced on both sides.

-9. Meaning of “animal feed”
+9. Meaning of animal feed

 (1) In this Act —

 animal feed means a substance, mixture or compound consumed or intended for consumption by an animal or supplied for consumption by an animal, including —